shenalexw/Sudoku/README.md

 ### Goals for This Project:

 - Simulate the game of Sudoku through Python.
-- Create a GUI that allows you to input numbers.
 - Create a solver so that it will solve any given puzzle.
 - Create an auto-generated sudoku that is solvable.
+- Create a GUI that allows you to input numbers.
+(In-Progress)

 ### The Rules of Sudoku: